celo-org/celo-proposals/CIPs/cip-draft_mnemonic_error_correcting_codes.md

 ### Probability of mistaken identification of a plain BIP-39 phrase as a CIP-# phrase

 Described above, error correction and a checksum validation are used to determine if error correction is available.
-It is techically possible, but unlikely, for this to mistake a plain BIP-39 phrase for a CIP-# phrase.
+It is technically possible, but unlikely, for this to mistake a plain BIP-39 phrase for a CIP-# phrase.
 Specifically, given a plain BIP-39 phrase of `N` words, `e` of which are invalid (i.e. erasures), the probability that the phrase will pass error correction is equal to the probability that: